openharmony/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 rename(oldPath: string, newPath: string): Promise&lt;void&gt;

-Renames a file.
+Renames a file or directory.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO